Nules84/CI_PP2_ArtiQuiz/README.md

 ### **USER STORIES** <a name="stories"></a>

 >   Bright attractive colours are needed.
-My favourite colours are purple and gold. - Lindsay W
+My favourite colours are teracotta and grey. - Lindsay W

 >   Need an attractive logo which really captures the eye. - Diane W